smnorris/bcdata/README.rst

 The most basic usage requires:

 - a valid email address (a required Distribution Service form input, the address is not otherwise used)
-- url (or identifier portion of url path) for any `DataBC Catalog <https://catalogue.data.gov.bc.ca>`__ record that includes a 'Custom Download' button.
+- name of any `DataBC Catalog <https://catalogue.data.gov.bc.ca>`__ package/dataset that is available via the Download Service

-For example, to order and download `airport <https://catalogue.data.gov.bc.ca/dataset/bc-airports>`__ data, use either :code:`https://catalogue.data.gov.bc.ca/dataset/bc-airports` or :code:`bc-airports`
+For example, to order and download `airport <https://catalogue.data.gov.bc.ca/dataset/bc-airports>`__ data, use :code:`bc-airports` - the final segment of the url string is the package/dataset name.
+For `Grizzly Bear Population Units <https://catalogue.data.gov.bc.ca/dataset/grizzly-bear-population-units>`__ use :code:`grizzly-bear-population-units`.

 **Python module**